MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 :::image type="Network model 3" source="media/configure-network-firewall/network-model-3-inline.png" alt-text="Screenshot describing network model 3." lightbox="media/configure-network-firewall/network-model-3-expanded.png":::

-Ensure to take care of the following for all the three networking models mentioned above:
+Ensure to take care of the following for all the three networking models mentioned earlier:

 1. Ensure that the SCOM Managed Instance subnet can establish connectivity to the designated domain controller configured for Azure or SCOM Managed Instance.
 Also, ensure that domain name resolution within the SCOM Managed Instance subnet lists the designated domain controller as the top entry among the resolved domain controllers to avoid network latency/performance and firewall issues.